gainz-ai-dev/streaming-test/README.md

 The chatbot will be accessible at `http://localhost:8000`.
 Here, you can interact with the chatbot in real-time using WebSockets.

+## Chatbot Features
+**Document Retrieval Mechanism**
+The chatbot includes a retrieval mechanism that allows it to pull information from documents that have been uploaded to the backend.
+This mechanism ensures that the chatbot can provide accurate and relevant responses based on the content of these documents.

+## Contextual Understanding
+The chatbot leverages the OpenAI API to understand the context of the conversation.
+It uses contextual understanding to generate responses that are coherent and relevant to the ongoing conversation, improving the overall user experience.

 ## API Endpoints

 ### Authentication